tomas-fryza/avr-course/lab3-interrupts/README.md

    }
    ```

-8. In `timer.h` header file, define similar macros also for Timer/Counter0.
+7. In `timer.h` header file, define similar macros also for Timer/Counter0.

-9. On a breadboard, connect two LEDs and resistors or a [two-color LED](http://lednique.com/leds-with-more-than-two-pins/) (3-pin LED) to pins PB2 and PB3.
-Modify `main.c` file, and use three interrupts for controlling all three LEDs (one on-board and two off-board).
-Build and upload the code into ATmega328P and verify its functionality.
+8. On the breadboard, connect an LED and a resistor to pin PB2.
+Alternatively, you can use a [two-color LED](http://lednique.com/leds-with-more-than-two-pins/) (a 3-pin LED) and resistors.
+If you choose the two-color LED, connect its pins to PB2 and PB3.
+In `main.c` file, modify the code to use Timer0 and Timer1 interrupts to control all the LEDs.
+Compile the code and upload it to the ATmega328P microcontroller.
+Ensure that the LEDs operate correctly as per the modified code.

-10. (Optional:) Consider an active-low push button with internal pull-up resistor on the PD2 pin.
+9. (Optional:) Consider an active-low push button with internal pull-up resistor on the PD2 pin.
 Use Timer0 4-ms overflow to read button status.
 If the push button is pressed, turn on `LED_RED`; turn the LED off after releasing the button.
 Note: Within the Timer0 interrupt service routine, use a read function from your GPIO library to get the button status.

 <a name="part3"></a>